In This Article

 What Causes Anxiety (Hangxiety) and Depression After Drinking?

 It’s not uncommon to feel depressed or anxious after drinking.
 Alcohol is a depressant.
-The initial surge of happiness is quickly replaced by fatigue and emotional instability.
+The initial happiness turns into fatigue and emotional imbalance.

-Additionally, alcohol raises blood pressure; this can intensify anxiety and depression.
+Also, alcohol raises blood pressure.
+This can escalate anxiety and depression.

 Why Am I Depressed Days After Drinking?

-Alcohol affects brain chemistry.
-Because alcohol interferes with the body’s natural hormone and mood regulators, it can take days to reverse the effects.
-Alcohol can rewire the brain in short and long-term use.
-After binge drinking, defined as 4 to 5 drinks in 2 hours, the brain produces lesser amounts of serotonin and dopamine, the feel-good chemicals.
-Repeated heavy drinking or daily drinking can disrupt the natural production of the feel-good chemicals.
+Alcohol rewires the brain in short and long-term use.
+After binge drinking, the brain produces less serotonin and dopamine, the feel-good chemicals.
+Heavy drinking or daily drinking can disrupt the natural production of the feel-good chemicals.

 Continuous drinking can cause long-term damage to neurotransmitters and the brain's ability to adapt to change.